Nasya : The Nasal Route To Better Health

 How to Do Nasya Oil

 Nasal lubrication with the help of Nasya oil should ideally moisturise the internal parts of your nose and sooth the nasal passages, so as to facilitate unhindered breathing.
-The Ayurvedic nose drops will in the process clear any nasal congestion and relieve stress and tension.
-Many people have taken advantage of these nasya oil benefits.
+The Ayurvedic nose drops will in the process clear any nasal congestion and relieve stress as well as tension.

-Since Traya Ghrit focuses on managing Pitta dosha, it works towards helping your hair health in terms of the above described health issues.
+Since Traya Ghrit focuses on managing the Pitta dosha, it works towards enhancing your hair health.
 It pervades all throughout the head, nourishes hair roots and stimulates the nerves on the scalp to enable hair growth.

 Use it in the following manner :